 His music has been featured on TV (True Blood, Pretty Little Liars, America’s Funniest Home Videos), in movies theaters, (Angriest Man In Brooklyn, Dear Dumb Diary, Frozen Ground) and on stage (Unbeatable: A Musical Journey, Empowerpack).

 He also hosts a successful Songwriting Workshop at schools, music stores, and private homes.
 He lives in Los Angeles with his wife and two children.

-Andy is from down under in Oz, and is an exception songwriter.
-He has performed on the same show with Beach Boys and Aussie icons John Farnham, Stevie Wright, among others.
-Here’s a link to his performance of The Beatles song Across the Universe that he performed on the Australian version of The Voice. https://www.youtube.com/watch?v=fJGh1PBkLYQ
+Andy is from down under in Oz, and is an exceptional songwriter.
+He has performed on the same show with the Beach Boys and Aussie icons John Farnham, Mondo Rock, Slim Dusty , Cotton/ Keays and Morris, Hoodoo Gurus, and Casey Chambers.
+Some of Andy’s most memorable moments were playing lead guitar for Stevie Wright’s ‘Hard Road’ Tour and playing in front of John Lennon’s sister Julia Baird in Strawberry Fields at the international Beatleweek which is held once a year in Liverpool.
+Andy also performed the Beatles song Across the Universe that he performed on the Australian version of The Voice.

 Leonard Wolf has decades of experience in gigging live, studio keyboards, composing, studio design, audio engineering and mixing for all media.
 He’s won 4 Emmys and many other awards.
 He has scored 5 feature length films, several episodic TV series and much more.